 “Thank you DC127 for your continued amazing generosity that has been a lifeline for us in this season.
 You are literally the hands and feet of Jesus and bring so much encouragement.
 We cannot thank you enough!”

 - Foster Parent supported by DC127

-People interested in fostering are invited to attend DC127’s Foster Care Orientation, where participants get an inside look at what it takes to become a foster parent in the District.
-DC127 works directly with Child and Family Services, D.C.'s child welfare agency, to facilitate the orientations.
-The orientations are the first step for parents to become licensed in D.C.
+People interested in fostering are invited to attend DC127’s Foster Care Information Session, where participants get an inside look at what it takes to become a foster parent in the District.
+DC127 works directly with Child and Family Services, D.C.'s child welfare agency, to facilitate the information sessions.
+The information session is the first step for parents to become licensed in D.C.